MrLogiousBanana/ENG-Desktops_needs_a_Rething/README.md

 - **1957 ▸** the first popular high‑level language — **Fortran**;
 - **1964 ▸** the mass‑adopted language — **BASIC**.

-**Summary:** the “reign of programs” era is characterized by an almost complete lack of UI, running “one program at a time,” and the beginning of programs being shared between people.<br>
+**Summary:** the “reign of programs” era is characterized by an almost complete lack of UI, running “one program at a time,” and the beginning of programs being shared between people.<br><br>

 ### Stage 2 — the transition to applications「1960 - 1985」